Clean hands; sharp knives. Are there two more important, essential and basic tools to have in a kitchen, whether professional or home?

 Colla Forge, Schull, West Cork

 Based not far from Gubbeen in Schull, Luka was inspired by Fingal Ferguson as a younger teenager and began looking up YouTube videos and taking a stab at knifemaking in his shed.
 Now, he’s progressed to a whole shipping container at the back of his house.
-Now in his final year of school, his studies will take priority and after he graduates he plans to further his studies in artistic blacksmithing.
-Luka’s books are temporarily closed, but he told us in general he works on a 6-8 month lead time for custom orders.
-The best place to keep up with his work is his Instagram @CollaForge.
+After finishing school, Luka is now based between Dublin and West Cork.
+Luka’s custom order books are often closed, but he told us in general when he takes orders it’s a 6-8 month lead time.
+He’s focusing mostly now on sales of pre-made knives and has a unique, colourful and striking style emerging in his work.
+We bought a knife from him in early 2022 in one of his flash sales.

 CM Custom Blades, Co.
 Cork